-(a) [Governing law: general rule.]
-Except as provided in subsection (b), the local law of a controllable electronic record's jurisdiction governs a matter covered by this article.

-- (b) [Governing law: Section 12-106.]
+- 27 (a) [Governing law: general rule.]
+Except as provided in subsection (b), the local law of a controllable electronic record's jurisdiction governs a matter covered by this article. - (b) [Governing law: Section 12-106.]
 The local law of the controllable electronic record's jurisdiction for a controllable electronic record that evidences a controllable account or controllable payment intangible governs a matter covered by Section 12-106 unless an effective agreement determines that the local law of another jurisdiction governs. - (c) [Controllable electronic record's jurisdiction.]
-The following rules determine a controllable electronic record's jurisdiction under this section: - (1) If the controllable electronic record, or a record attached to or logically associated with the controllable electronic record which is readily available for review, expressly provides that a particular jurisdiction is the controllable electronic record's jurisdiction for purposes of this article or the [Uniform Commercial Code], that jurisdiction is the controllable electronic record's jurisdiction. - (2) If paragraph (1) does not apply and the rules of the system in which the controllable electronic record is recorded are readily available for review and expressly provide that a particular jurisdiction is the controllable electronic record's jurisdiction for purposes of this article or the [Uniform Commercial Code], that jurisdiction is the controllable electronic record's jurisdiction. - (3) If paragraphs (1) and (2) do not apply and the controllable electronic record, or a record attached to or logically associated with the controllable electronic record which is readily available for review, expressly provides that the controllable electronic record is governed by the law of a particular jurisdiction, that jurisdiction is the controllable electronic record's jurisdiction.
+The following rules determine a controllable electronic record's jurisdiction under this section: - (1) If the controllable electronic record, or a record attached to or logically associated with the controllable electronic record which is readily available for review, expressly

+- 1 provides that a particular jurisdiction is the controllable electronic record's jurisdiction for - 2 purposes of this article or the [Uniform Commercial Code], that jurisdiction is the controllable - 3 electronic record's jurisdiction. - 4 (2) If paragraph (1) does not apply and the rules of the system in which the - 5 controllable electronic record is recorded are readily available for review and expressly provide - 6 that a particular jurisdiction is the controllable electronic record's jurisdiction for purposes of - 7 this article or the [Uniform Commercial Code], that jurisdiction is the controllable electronic - 8 record's jurisdiction. - 9 (3) If paragraphs (1) and (2) do not apply and the controllable electronic record, - or a record attached to or logically associated with the controllable electronic record which is - 11 readily available for review, expressly provides that the controllable electronic record is - 12 governed by the law of a particular jurisdiction, that jurisdiction is the controllable electronic - 13 record's jurisdiction. - 14 (4) If paragraphs (1) through (3) do not apply and the rules of the system in which - 15 the controllable electronic record is recorded are readily available for review and expressly - 16 provide that the controllable electronic record or the system is governed by the law of a - 17 particular jurisdiction, that jurisdiction is the controllable electronic record's jurisdiction. - 18 (5) If paragraphs (1) through (4) do not apply, the controllable electronic record's - 19 jurisdiction is the District of Columbia. - 20 (d) [Applicability of Article 12.]
+If subsection (c)(5) applies and Article 12 is not in - 21 effect in the District of Columbia without material modification, the governing law for a matter - covered by this article is the law of the District of Columbia as though Article 12 were in effect - 23 in the District of Columbia without material modification.
+In this section, "Article 12" means

-1 (4) If paragraphs (1) through (3) do not apply and the rules of the system in which 2 the controllable electronic record is recorded are readily available for review and expressly 3 provide that the controllable electronic record or the system is governed by the law of a 4 particular jurisdiction, that jurisdiction is the controllable electronic record's jurisdiction.
-5 (5) If paragraphs (1) through (4) do not apply, the controllable electronic record's 6 jurisdiction is the District of Columbia.
-7 (d) [Applicability of Article 12.]
-If subsection (c)(5) applies and Article 12 is not in 8 effect in the District of Columbia without material modification, the governing law for a matter 9 covered by this article is the law of the District of Columbia as though Article 12 were in effect 10 in the District of Columbia without material modification.
-In this section, "Article 12" means 11 Uniform Commercial Code-Controllable Electronic Records (with Conforming [and 12 Miscellaneous] Amendments to Articles 1[, 2, 2A, 3, 4, 4A, 5, 7, 8,] and 9), 2022 Official Text.
-13 (e) [Relation of transaction to controllable electronic record's jurisdiction not 14 necessary.]
-Subsections (b) through (d) apply even if a transaction does not bear any relation to 15 the controllable electronic record's jurisdiction.
-16 (f) [Rights of purchasers determined at time of purchase.]
-The rights acquired by a 17 (f) [Rights of purchasers determined at time of purchase.]
-The rights acquired by a purchaser or a qualifying purchaser under Section 12-104 are governed by the law applicable 17 18 18 19 20 21 purchaser or a qualifying purchaser under Section 12-104 are governed by the law applicable 18 19 20 purchaser or a qualifying purchaser under Section 12-104 are governed by the law applicable under this section at the time of purchase.
-Legislative Note: The state should describe where and how Article 12 is available to the public.
-See, e.g., TRADES Regulations, 31 CFR 357.2, defining "Revised Article 8."
-The definition of 18 19 20 21 22 purchaser or a qualifying purchaser under Section 12-104 are governed by the law applicable under this section at the time of purchase.
-Legislative Note: The state should describe where and how Article 12 is available to the public.
+- 1 Uniform Commercial Code-Controllable Electronic Records (with Conforming [and - 2 Miscellaneous] Amendments to Articles 1[, 2, 2A, 3, 4, 4A, 5, 7, 8,] and 9), 2022 Official Text. - 3 (e) [Relation of transaction to controllable electronic record's jurisdiction not - 4 necessary.]
+Subsections (b) through (d) apply even if a transaction does not bear any relation to - 5 the controllable electronic record's jurisdiction. - 6 (f) [Rights of purchasers determined at time of purchase.]
+The rights acquired by a - 7 purchaser or a qualifying purchaser under Section 12-104 are governed by the law applicable - 8 under this section at the time of purchase. - Legislative Note: The state should describe where and how Article 12 is available to the public.
 See, e.g., TRADES Regulations, 31 CFR 357.2, defining "Revised Article 8."
 The definition of "Article 12" should cite the official "title" of the Official Text of the article.